-The following is a brief summary, prepared by Palmer & Dodge LLP, Bond Counsel to the Authority, of certain provisions of the Loan and Trust Agreement dated as of May 8, 2001, pertaining to the Bonds.
-The summary does not purport to be complete, and reference is made to the Agreement for full and complete statements of such and all provisions.
+The following is a brief summary, prepared by Palmer & Dodge LLP, Bond Counsel to the Authority, of certain provisions of the Loan and Trust Agreement dated as of January 25, 2002 (the "Agreement") pertaining to the Bonds.
+This summary does not purport to be complete, and reference is made to the Agreement for full and complete statements of such and all provisions.